bentpetersendk/mjolnir_ucph/docs/source/monitor_jobs.rst

    $ sinfo -N <node_name>

 This will display information about the specified node, including its state, partitions, and other information.

+:header-rows: 1

+* - State
+  - Description
+* - DOWN*
+  - Node is not responding, possibly due to hardware or network issues.
+* - DRAINED*
+  - Node is not available for running jobs, possibly due to maintenance, hardware issues, or administrative reasons.
+* - FAIL*
+  - Job or resource request failed to run on the node due to an error.
+* - MAINT*
+  - Node is not available for running jobs, possibly due to scheduled maintenance or administrative reasons.
+* - MIXED
+  - Node has resources of varying capacity or quality, making it unsuitable for scheduling homogeneous jobs.
+* - RESUME*
+  - Node was previously DRAINED and is now available for running jobs.
+* - UNKNOWN*
+  - Node state is currently unknown.
+* - UP
+  - Node is available for running jobs.

 You can use the `--format` option to customize the output of the `sinfo` command.